ckloudy/nc-news/README.md

-## Paddington News - NC- News project
+## Paddington Post - Frontend Project

 This project is built using the React framework and uses a backend Postgres SQL database of news articles and presents this on the frontend to users via an API.